Sefaria/Sefaria-Mobile/README.md

 npm install
 npm run setup
 gem install cocoapods

+cd ios
 pod install
 ```
+Put `GoogleService-Info.plist` in the `ios` directory.
+It's available from the Firebase console (or your friendly co-worker.)

+To build and start the simulator:

+From the root of the repo, run `react-native start`.
+From another terminal, run `react-native run-ios`

-With these dependencies installed, you can open `/ios/ReaderApp.xcworkspace` and hit run to start the simulator.
+Alternatively, you can open `/ios/ReaderApp.xcworkspace` and hit run.